pfeilbr/surveyjs-react-playground/README.md

 - service icon next to each service recommendation
 - have an example use case and show a recommendation
 - for each recommended service have a link to the service pricing page and aws pricing calculator
-- have question about a service.  post in CoP
+- need help / have question about a service.  search / post in CoP
 - don't have an account yet / get started / request an account link when complete
 - IaC - tf/cfn always in recommendation
   - link to tf modules repo